xanonDev/pinkcord/README.md

 only pinkcord works outside the local network and transmits data via discord and slightly different functions

+## Important Note on Windows Defender

+When running Pinkcord, you may receive a warning from Windows Defender.
+This is because the program uses certain command-line instructions that can be flagged by antivirus software.
+Please be assured that this warning is a false positive due to the nature of the commands used, and not because of any malicious intent.
+Pinkcord is designed solely for ethical and educational purposes.
+You should not be alarmed by this warning, as the program does not perform any harmful actions on your system.

 ## How to Use

 1. Install Python from the [official website](https://www.python.org/downloads/).